Tanzid21/ATIQ-Sales-and-Revenue-Analysis/README.md

 Customer Service Team: Utilizes insights to enhance customer satisfaction and resolve issues effectively.
 Data and Analytics Team: Responsible for maintaining and interpreting data to support informed decision-making.
 IT: Ensures the smooth integration and functioning of the automated dashboard and data pipeline.

-# End Result
-The project will deliver an automated dashboard that provides quick and up-to-date sales insights.
-This tool will enable data-driven decision-making across the organization, empowering teams with accurate and accessible information.

 # Success Criteria